-Category Establishment Maintenance Year 1 Year 2 Year 3 Year 4 Year 5 General Commencement of all tasks outlined in the VMP or evidence of planning for their implementation Monitoring and reporting undertaken in accordance with Section 5.
-Civil construction All construction and sediment fencing in All rubbish and debris removed stalled Revegetation Install revegetation as per Section 4.5 Revegetation is to be undertaken with a minimum of 60% of the benchmark levels for species diversity shown in Table 10.
-Recommended species are provided in Appendix B. No bare areas greater that Maintenance replanting i (i.e., tree for tree etc.) an emulated and of local pro Any maintenance replant d must not decrease specie ovenance; ng native groundcovers. ame species, or where that es diversity.
-Any new speci e planted vegetation must t species is not available, wi es to be planted must be fr be established at least 12 m rom the community being Exotic cover Implementation of primary weed control works No greater than 40% exotic groundcover No greater than 30% exotic groundcover No greater than 20% exotic groundcover No greater than 10% exotic groundcover No greater than 5% exotic groundcover Native cover Maintain or improve native groundcover Native groundcover vegetation cover no less than 20% of each zone Native groundcover vegetation cover no less than 40% of each zone Native groundcover vegetation cover no less than 60% of each zone Native groundcover vegetation cover no less than 70% of each zone Native groundcover vegetation cover no less than 80% of each zone
+Category Establishment Maintenance Year 1 Year 2 Year 3 Year 4 Year 5 General Commencement of all tasks outlined in the VMP or evidence of pl anning for their implementa tion Monitoring and reporting undertake n in accordance with Section 5.
+Civil construction All construction and sediment fencing All rubbish and debris removed rinstalled Revegetation Install revegetation as per Section 4.5 Revegetation is to be undertaken wi a minimum of 60% of the benchma levels for species diversity shown Table 10.
+Recommended species a provided in Appendix B. th No bare areas greater to rk Maintenance replanting (i.e., tree for tree etc.) are emulated and of local properties.
+Any maintenance replanting the results of the result nsity of 4/plants per m2 in each han 2m x 2m without surviving is to replace plants by the sand must not decrease speciprovenance; Inting, of more than 20% of the getation, must be established. ng native groundcovers. same species, or where tha es diversity.
+Any new spec t species is not available, w ies to be planted must be f be established at least 12 n rom the community being Exotic cover Implementation of primary week control works ed No greater than 40% exotic groundcover No greater than 30% exotic groundcover No greater than 20% exotic groundcover No greater than 10% exotic groundcover No greater than 5% exotic groundcover Native cover Maintain or improve national groundcover ve Native groundcove vegetation cover no less than 20% of each zone ŭ Native groundcover vegetation cover no less than 60% of each zone Native groundcover vegetation cover no less than 70% of each zone Native groundcover vegetation cover no less than 80% of each zone